KyloIO/kylo-docs/security/AccessControl.rst

 Authorization
 -------------

-Authorization within Kylo will use access control lists (ACL) to control what actions users may perform and what data they may see.
-The actions that a user or group may perform, whether to invoke a function or access data, are organized into a hierarchy, and privileges may be granted at any level in that hierarchy.
+Authorization within Kylo uses access control lists (ACL) to control what users can do and see.

-Authorization in Kylo is divided into two layers: service-level (Kylo-wide) permissions and entity-level permissions.
-A permission in Kylo is the granting to a user or group the right to perform some action, such as see the description of a template, create and edit a category, enable/disable a feed, etc.  Access to these functions can often be controlled at both the service-level and entity-level.
+A permission in Kylo is the granting to a user or group the right to perform some action, such as see the description of a template, create and edit a category, enable/disable a feed, etc.
+These actions are organized into a hierarchies and permission to perform an action may be granted at any level in that hierarchy.

+Authorization in Kylo is divided into two layers: service-level (Kylo-wide) permissions and (when enabled) entity-level permissions.
+Access to these functions can often be controlled at both the service-level and entity-level.

 Users and Groups can be updated using the Users and Groups pages under the Admin section in Kylo.

-.. note:: If groups are enabled for an authentication plugin module, then user groups will be provided by the external provider and may not be updatable from the Users page.
+.. note:: If groups are enabled only by an external authentication source (such as LDAP) via a plugin module then user groups may not be visible in the Users page.

 Default Users and Groups
 ~~~~~~~~~~~~~~~~~~~~~~~~